sbiickert/AdventOfCode2021/README.md

 ## Do I Get Extra Credit?

 I have uploaded copies of my Pascal solutions for days 1-4.
 It might not last, but I started going back and re-solving the puzzles by SSH'ing into a Raspberry Pi 4 and using the Free Pascal text IDE.
 It's a real challenge...
 It's an amazing contrast between the ultra-modern and the 30-year-old technology.

+## Ten Days In

+For a short while, I thought that day 8, part 2 (Seven Segment) was going to force me to go looking for other solutions, but I persevered.
+Not pretty code, but it works.
+Today's (Syntax) with the matching braces was a twofer victory:

+1. I solved Part One on the first try.
+First run of the code.
+I've never done that before. <mic drop>
+2. The Part One solution actually resulted in me having the Part Two solution ready to go.
+I just needed to reverse the collection and score it.